earamendia/ECCTools/README.md

 Conversion Chain (ECC) that has been previously loaded using the `R` package `IEATools`.
-The `IEATools` package helps to load IEA data as well as to sort and prepare IEA data to formulate a Physical Supply Use Table (see @Heun:2018).
+The `IEATools` package helps to load IEA data as well as to sort and prepare IEA data to formulate a Physical Supply Use Table (see Heun, Owen, and Brockway (2018)).
 However, the `IEATools` package treats imports as a supplying industry, and to this extent, adopts what we refer here to as the Free Imports Assumption: imports come for free, with no upstream associated conversion chain (and hence, no environmental burden and embodied energy).

 The `ECCTools` package enables analysts to overcome this limitation through two different options: